-- According to the U.S. Bureau of Labor Statistics, nearly 6.4 million people work in managerial roles.
-(May 2012)
+- According to the U.S. Bureau of Labor Statistics, nearly 11 million people work in managerial and executive roles.
+(May 2015)

-- Although National Boss Day began in 1958, Hallmark first produced Boss Day cards in 1979.
+- Although the observance of National Boss Day began in 1958, Hallmark first produced Boss Day cards in 1979.

 - Cards range in tone from formal to humorous, and many express appreciation.
-New messages tend to be more authentic and “true to life,” while designs feature more illustrations and photography.
+Messages tend to be authentic and “true to life” for the workplace.

-- Designs and messages appropriate for both men and women are available, as are cards for a work group to present collectively.
+- Designs and messages appropriate for both men and women are available, as well as cards for a work group to present collectively.

-- Hallmark.com provides a selection of paper cards that can be personalized with photos and messages online and mailed directly to recipients.
+- Hallmark Ink & Main Press offers a selection of National Boss Day paper cards that can be personalized with photos and messages online and mailed directly to the recipient.